colligant/colligant.github.io/_posts/2020-04-22-conv-nets-and-gradient-descent.md

 images.
 This task of labelling each pixel as a bee or not bee is called semantic segmentation.
 Of course, if you had the right labels, you could teach the network to label anything.

-Here's a gif of the convolutional neural network when it's trying to see where the bees are in an image for the image/label pair above:
+Here's a gif of the convolutional neural network predicting where bees are in the image above:

 ![](/assets/img/basic-nn/bee-gif.gif)

-The process of refining the predictions that the neural network makes is called training.
-You can see that the network didn't really do so well - the predictions of where the bees are are pretty spotty.
+The white areas correspond to where the neural network says there's a bee.
+As you can see, there are a bunch of misclassifications compared to the labels above.

 Hopefully this post made neural networks a little more intuitive and clearly explained semantic segmentation.
 Next post, I'll talk about how we apply semantic segmentation to satellite images to